This cartoon by the British cartoonist David Low appeared in the

 - BBC debate-podcast on whether the League was a success

-◄ Think about these reasons the League failed.
+Think about the reasons the League failed.

 For each, suggest: